Our Ceramics

 Textures, glazes and forms

-a significant part of the attraction at this treasury of Japanese ceramics in London, such as the pieces by Kan Matsuzaki (son of the revered potter Ken Matsuzaki).
+Thrilling textures and glazes also form a significant part of the attraction at this treasury of Japanese ceramics in London, such as pieces by the Mashiko artist Kan Matsuzaki.
 It is also fascinating to see how many of the vessels on show - the variety of forms – are specific to the tea world.
-The different kinds of tea
+The different kinds of tea cup – the tall everyday form (Yunomi), its shorter form (Kumidashi), and then the larger Tea Bowl (Chawan), used in the Tea Ceremony, often the basis of creative explorations.

 Bringing Japanese ceramics to London